BiswasAnanya/saucedemo-manual-testing/08-reports/test-execution-report.md

 ## Defect Summary

 A total of 22 test-case failures were identified during execution.
-These failures resulted in 18 unique defects being reported and documented in `/05-bug-reports`.
+These failures resulted in 18 unique defects being reported and documented in [Defect Reports](../05-bug-reports).

 The remaining 4 failed test cases were duplicate manifestations or alternate entry points of existing defects and were therefore not logged as separate defects.
 This ensures that each underlying issue is represented by a single defect ticket while maintaining traceability to all affected test cases.
 See the [RTM](../07-requirement-traceability/requirements-traceability-matrix.md) for the full requirement-to-test-case-to-defect mapping.